Tax credits - recovery of overpayments

 If the actual overpayment is disputed, for example where a claimant believes HMRC has made a mistake about entitlement, then an appeal tribunal can deal with this issue.
 For example, where HMRC has raised an overpayment because it has made a decision that a single claimant should have claimed as a member of a couple, an appeal can be lodged against the decision that the claimant was a member of a couple.
 If this succeeds there will be no overpayment.
 In many cases, it will be necessary to get a full statement of reasons for the overpayment from HMRC in order to decide if there are grounds for appealing the decision.

 An appeal must be lodged within 30 days of the date on the written notice of a decision.

 Where a person is notified of an overpayment s/he should take advice on whether to appeal the entitlement decision which gives rise to the overpayment.
 It is possible to appeal an entitlement decision or a decision to impose a penalty to an appeal tribunal.
+However, from 6 April 2014 the process for appealing has changed.
+A person wishing to appeal must first request a review of the relevant decision.
+This is also known as a mandatory reconsideration.
+It must be requested within 30 days of the date of decision.
+A person cannot appeal the decision until s/he has done this and has been issued with a Mandatory Reconsideration Notice, informing her/him of the outcome.
+S/he must then lodge the appeal direct with HMRC within 30 days of the date of the Mandatory Reconsideration Notice.
 It is not possible to appeal the decision to recover an overpayment that arises due to the entitlement decision.

 Where a person appeals, recovery of the overpayment should be suspended until the appeal is resolved.